andreipetrulazar/Form-validator/README.md

 # Form-validator.
 A form validator using HTML CSS and Javascript.
-This is where I understood how JavaScript interact with CSS and HTML and how make a web page more dynamic.
+This is where I understood how JavaScript interact with CSS and HTML and how to make a web page more dynamic.